 General Inquiries (Phone): 303-342-2000 or 800-247-2336

 General Inquiries (Text): 720-902-9351

 Ground Transportation: 303-342-4059

 RTD Bus: Public buses operate from the DEN Transit Center on level 1 of Jeppesen Terminal.
-The airport is served by routes AA, AB, AT, 145X, and 169L, operating approximately 3:30 a.m. to midnight.
-The cost is $9 for a 1-day ticket.
+The airport is served by routes AB, AT, 104L, 145X, and 169L, operating from approximately 3:30 a.m. to midnight.
+The cost is $10.50 for a 1-day ticket.

-Charter Bus Services: Pick-up is from level 5, island 3 of Jeppesen Terminal, outside of doors 511-513 (east) and 504-506 (west).
-There is a selection of companies on the airport’s website that will transport you within Colorado and beyond.
+Charter Bus Services: Pick-up is from level 5, island 3 of Jeppesen Terminal, outside of doors 511 to 513 (east) and 504 to 506 (west).
+There is a selection of bus companies on the airport’s website that will transport you within Colorado and beyond.

-Bustang Service: This inter-regional bus service is operated by the Colorado Department of Transportation and carries passengers to/from Denver Union Station where they can then pick-up the A Line Commuter Train to the airport.
+Bustang Service: This inter-regional bus service is operated by the Colorado Department of Transportation and carries passengers to and from Denver Union Station where you can then pick up the A Line Commuter Train to the airport.

-Passengers can book shared ride and private ride shuttles.
-These depart from level 5, island 5 of Jeppesen Terminal, outside of doors 505-507 (east) and 510-512 (west).
+Passengers can book shared rides and private ride shuttles.
+These depart from level 5, island 5 of Jeppesen Terminal, outside of doors 505 to 507 (east) and 510 to 512 (west).

-Prearranged mountain carriers operate from level 5, island 1 with several companies transporting passengers to Colorado’s ski resorts.
+Prearranged mountain carriers operate from level 5, island 1 with several mountain carrier companies transporting passengers to Colorado’s ski resorts.